Getting started with your own study group

 Planning your peer learning activities

-- Who is your peer learning initiative for?
+Who is your peer learning initiative for?

-- When and where will your group meet?
+When and where will your group meet?

-- Will you need any specific resources?
+Will you need any specific resources?

-- How will you recruit your participants?
+How will you contact your group members?

 Different models of peer learning activity

 Peer learning activities can take a variety of different forms.
 We have outlined a few ideas below to help you think about the different formats your group could take.